Hungreeee/Lifetime-Value-Analysis/README.md

 # Supercell-test
-Perform data analysis based on a hypothetical mobile game database given by Supercell using R and SQLite.
+Perform data analysis based on a hypothetical mobile game database created by Supercell using R and SQLite.

 ## Warm-up tasks
 Analyze monthly revenue throughout 2016.